-You may be thinking that Artificial intelligence (AI) is a new area of computing, based on Deep Learning, which plans to build intelligent machines to take over from humans?
+You may be thinking that Artificial intelligence (AI) is some new area of computing, based on Deep Learning, which plans to build intelligent machines to take over from humans?
+Wrong!!

 AI is dumb, stupid!

-As it stands, AI is dumb; but even dumb things can appear smart and appear to do 'clever' things.
+AI is dumb; but even dumb things can appear smart and to do 'clever' things.

 Is AI an Oxymoron?

 Hard to say -- but AI is certainly more 'artificial' than 'intelligent' at present.

 AI is a 'broad church' or mixed bag of many algorithms and techniques Machine Learning and Deep Learning are just two strands of AI research which happen to be very popular and fashionable right now.
 As to AI's potential usage, that is for philosophical and political debate.